 J.D. / LL.M. in Transnational Law

-Transnational Law LL.M. candidates must complete the three-credit International Law survey course plus 24 credits of elective international and comparative law courses, including at least one course in which a scholarly paper is produced.
+Transnational Law LL.M. candidates must have a first degree in law from an English-language law school in a common law country.
+They must complete the three-credit International Law course plus 24 credits of elective international and comparative law courses, including at least one course in which a scholarly paper is produced.
 Some of these credits must be earned at one or more of Temple’s international campuses.

 Current Temple J.D. students who have completed their second year of law studies may apply for entry into the J.D./LL.M. program.
-Students who apply before graduation from the J.D. program may count up to 12 credits of international course work from their J.D. studies towards the LL.M.
-Students may complete the remaining credits in as little as one additional full-semester or several part-time semesters in Philadelphia, Rome or Tokyo.
+Students who apply before graduation from the J.D. program may apply up to 12 credits of international course work from their J.D. studies toward the Transnational Law LL.M.
+Students have the option to complete the remaining credits in one additional full-semester or multiple part-time semesters in Philadelphia, Rome, or Tokyo.